totalpave/chromium-crosswalk/docs/linux_profiling.md

 ### google-perftools

-google-perftools code is enabled when the `use_allocator` variable in gyp is set to `tcmalloc` (currently the default).
+google-perftools code is enabled when the `use_allocator` gn variable is set to `tcmalloc` (currently the default).
 That will build the tcmalloc library, including the cpu profiling and heap profiling code into Chromium.
-In order to get stacktraces in release builds on 64 bit, you will need to build with some extra flags enabled by setting `profiling=1` in gyp.
+In order to get stacktraces in release builds on 64 bit, you will need to build with some extra flags enabled by setting `enable_profiling = true` in args.gn

-If the stack traces in your profiles are incomplete, this may be due to missing frame pointers in some of the libraries.
-A workaround is to use the `linux_keep_shadow_stacks=1` gyp option.
-This will keep a shadow stack using the `-finstrument-functions` option of gcc and consult the stack when unwinding.

 In order to enable cpu profiling, run Chromium with the environment variable `CPUPROFILE` set to a filename.
 For example: